 - The economy continued growing in 2024:Q2, at a slightly stronger pace compared to 2024:Q1, mainly due to the rise in private consumption and gross fixed capital formation.
 By contrast, the contribution of the external sector to growth was negative. - Soft data (PMI, ESI), despite some softening in July and August, remain at relatively high levels compared to the euro area. - Hard data are overall positive.
 Most indicators continue to move in positive territory (industrial production, construction, tourism, employment, retail sales).
-Weaker growth of goods exports along with accelerating growth rates of imports are among the main weaknesses currently.
+Goods exports show emerging signs of weakness.